parlaynu/wireguard-hub-spoke-aws/README.md

 # Wireguard VPN Hub - Spoke

+NOTE: This is not a production ready setup.

 An example of a wireguard VPN hub and spoke setup.
-This is configured for the spokes to connect securely to the hub and then access the internet.
+It is configured for the spokes to connect securely to the hub and then access the internet.

 There is no routing setup for spoke-to-spoke communication; this isn't what I needed from the setup so